 Alexandra is a PhD candidate in the College of Business, Government & Law.
-Her research examines women holding offender roles in cases related to trafficking in persons (TIP) for the purpose of commercial sexual exploitation.
-Her research focuses on those offenders with histories of victimisation, some of which was profoundly related to their offending behaviour.
-In particular, her research examines the judicial responses to this victimisation during sentencing and the way the court constructs narratives about these women.
+Her research examines women holding offender roles in cases related to human trafficking for commercial sexual exploitation (HTCSE).
+Her research examines how judges construct the agency of women victim-offenders in Australia, charged with offences relating to sexual exploitation, relative to the victimisation and structural constraints they experience.

-Alexandra was consulted as an expert by the United Nations Office on Drugs and Crime (UNODC) and her research is being used to improve the international understanding of, and reposnses to, female victim-offenders in TIP.
+Alexandra was consulted as an expert by the United Nations Office on Drugs and Crime (UNODC) and her research is being used to improve the international understanding of, and reposnses to, women HTCSE victim-offenders.

-Alexandra is interested in all forms of TIP and modern slavery, sex work, terrorism and other transnational crimes.
+Alexandra is interested in human trafficking, modern slavery and other transnational crimes.

 Alexandra is currently part of the @stopmodernslaverySA campaign to raise awareness about the various forms of modern slavery occuring in rural and metropolitan South Australia with the primary aim of establishing a joint governmental committee to investigate these occurences.